alemart/speedy-vision/README.md

 * `useHarrisScore: boolean`.
 Adopt a better scoring function (cornerness measure).
 It will give you slightly better features.
 Defaults to `false` (using the `MultiscaleHarris` detector is preferred).

-###### References

-[1] Rosten, Edward; Drummond, Tom.
-"Machine learning for high-speed corner detection".
-European Conference on Computer Vision (ECCV-2006).

 #### Harris corners

+`Speedy.FeatureDetector.Harris(): SpeedyFeatureDetector`
+`Speedy.FeatureDetector.MultiscaleHarris(): SpeedyFeatureDetector`

-Speedy includes an implementation of the Harris corner detector[3] with the Shi-Tomasi corner response[4].
+Speedy includes an implementation of the Harris corner detector with the Shi-Tomasi corner response.
 The following additional properties are available:

 * `quality: number`.
 A value between `0` and `1` representing the minimum "quality" of the returned keypoints.
 Speedy will discard any keypoint whose score is lower than the specified fraction of the maximum keypoint score.
 A typical value for `quality` is `0.10` (10%).
   * Note: `quality` is an alternative to `sensitivity`.

-###### References

-[3] Harris, Christopher G.; Mike Stephens.
-"A combined corner and edge detector".
-Alvey Vision Conference.
-Vol. 15.
-No. 50.
-1988.

-[4] Shi, J.; Tomasi, C. "Good features to track".
-1994 Proceedings of IEEE Conference on Computer Vision and Pattern Recognition.

 #### ORB features

+`Speedy.FeatureDetector.ORB(): SpeedyFeatureDetector`

-Speedy includes an implementation of the ORB feature descriptor[5].
+Speedy includes an implementation of ORB.
 It is an efficient solution that first finds keypoints in scale-space and then compute the descriptors for feature matching.
 The following additional properties are available:

 * `depth: number`.
 An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
 Defaults to `3`.
 * `quality: number`.
 A value between `0` and `1`, as in the Harris detector.
 This is an alternative to `sensitivity`.

-###### References

-[5] Rublee, E.; Rabaud, V.; Konolige, K.; Bradski, G. "ORB: An efficient alternative to SIFT or SURF".
-2011 International Conference on Computer Vision (ICCV-2011).

 #### BRISK features

+`Speedy.FeatureDetector.BRISK(): SpeedyFeatureDetector`

-**Currently work-in-progress.** Speedy implements a modified version of the BRISK feature detector[2].
+**Currently work-in-progress.** Speedy implements a modified version of the BRISK feature detector.
 It is able to give you feature points at multiple scales.
 The following additional properties are available:

 * `depth: number`.
 An integer between `1` and `4` telling how "deep" the algorithm should go when searching for keypoints in scale-space.
 The higher the value, the more robust it is against scale transformations (at a slighly higher computational cost).
 Defaults to `4`.
 * `threshold: number`.
 An integer between `0` and `255`, just like in FAST.

-###### References

-[2] Leutenegger, Stefan; Chli, Margarita; Siegwart, Roland Y. "BRISK: Binary robust invariant scalable keypoints".
-2011 International Conference on Computer Vision (ICCV-2011

 #### Automatic sensitivity